maarten-postmastery/webhook-forwarder-gcp/README.md

 Click Create function and enter the following details:

-* Name: Enter "endpoint"
+* Name: Enter "endpoint" or another name.
 * Memory allocated: Select the default
 * Trigger: Select HTTP trigger
 * URL: Save the URL, which is needed by the webhook provider
+* Authentication: Leave "Allow unauthenticated invocations" checked
 * Source code: Select Inline editor
 * index.js: Copy the code from endpoint/index.js
 * package.json: Copy the code from endpoint/package.json
-* Stage bucket: Create a new bucket with an arbitrary name.
-Select Regional.
-The location should be the same as the cloud function (us-central1).
 * Function to execute: Enter "endpoint"

 #### Using gcloud